HISS-Melbourne/ODEO/README.md

 # ODEO

-ODEO is an interactive sound and visualiser tool where you can mix textures, loops, and effects to create unique soundscapes and visuals.
+ODEO is an interactive sound and visualizer tool that allows you to mix textures, loops, and effects to create unique soundscapes and visuals.
 With 30 sounds across 3 modes, you can experiment and create something new every time.

 Each click, tap, or key press triggers a new animation and sound.
 ODEO works across desktop, Android, iOS, and iPad, and lets you switch between different colour themes and animation styles.

 ## Getting Started

 To create your own version of ODEO, you’ll first need to download or clone the project files.
-Once you’ve done that, make sure you have the sound files in the same folder as the project files (they need to be named correctly – see below).
+Once you’ve done that, ensure you have the sound files in the same folder as the project files (they need to be named correctly – see below).
 Then, open **index.html** in your browser to start exploring and customising.

 - On **Desktop**, click or use the number keys (0-9) to play, and the spacebar to switch modes.
 - On **Mobile** or **Tablet**, tap anywhere on the screen to trigger animations and sounds.
 Tap the far-right side of the screen to switch modes.